zenjulianozen/Cyclistic-s-Case-Study/README.md

 under this [license](https://ride.divvybikes.com/data-license-agreement).

-* Replicating the entire process with Rmarkdown requires downloading the specific data files from the link provided in this readme and simply running the created code chunks.
+* Replicating the entire process with Rmarkdown requires downloading the specific data files from the link provided in this readme and running the created code chunks.
 * Data set files were not uploaded due to size limitations (25Mb)

 This is not only a capstone project but an ongoing learning process.